luolinjia/luolinjia.github.com/index.md

 avatar: yes
 ---

 Me?
-Is very simple, currently is an inauguration in XXXX 's Java engineers.
+Is very simple, currently is an inauguration in eBaoTech 's Java engineers.
 A Shanghai wandering just southwest of university graduate students, and gradually like on the web front-end design, like the aesthetic picture, beautiful things no resistance to one person alone to work and work, but it does not mean I have no friends.
 Miss them with air.
 As a result, I was a lonely struggle.

-不要猜,只需要静静地想.猜一般是错的,想一般不会认为是错的.
+昨天越来越多，明天越来越少。

 =======
 >>>>>>>